-It was a heavy sandwich, and as a kid, it offered all the tastiness that I was craving.
+It was a heavy sandwich, and it offered all the tastiness that I was craving as a kid.

-As an adult, I still love those flavors.
+I still love those flavors today.
 But let’s face it.
-Sometimes we need to check the amount of fried food we are shoveling into our faces.
+Sometimes I need to cut back on amount of fried food in my diet.

 Those fast metabolisms disappear pretty quickly, don’t they?

-Instead, may I present a version of the sandwich that is just a tad bit lighter than the traditional sandwich you know and love?
+Instead, may I present a version of the classic sandwich that is just a tad bit lighter than one from my childhood?

-Can I tell you a secret?
+And can I tell you a secret?
 I actually prefer the flavor of the grilled version in this sandwich.
-(Traditionalists, please don’t throw tomatoes or rocks at me for saying that!)
+(Traditionalists, please don’t throw rotten tomatoes at me for saying that!)

-Next, you have a creamy, easy remoulade sauce that brings added richness.
+Next, you have a creamy, easy remoulade sauce that brings just a touch of added richness.